xet7/darkesthour/README.md

 ## Game binaries by [@xet7](https://github.com/xet7):

+### Android
+  - xet7 used F-Droid to install Termux, and compiled with `gcc -o darkest-hour darkest-hour.c`

 ### AmigaOS3
   - xet7 used [crosscompiler at Linux](http://fengestad.no/m68k-amigaos-toolchain/) , there is [copy of those files also at this repo](https://github.com/xet7/darkesthour/tree/main/Source/archive)
   - It is compiled at Linux [here at Makefile](https://github.com/xet7/darkesthour/blob/main/Source/Makefile#L53)